Skip to main content

 The Lay of the Land

 As with any project, it is important to plan ahead and have a good understanding of the way your structures and yard work with each other and what you hope to accomplish.
 Maybe your home sits on the side of a hill and you are having problems with erosion control.
 Perhaps you have rows of shrubbery around your front porch, and all that’s needed is proper pruning to smooth over any rough edges.
 Or it could be that your driveway appears long and awkward and requires some spicing up to eliminate that “runway” feel.
-Embrace the natural flow of your land and click here for expert help on how you could work out some of the blockier corners or bare areas.
+Embrace the natural flow of your land and imagine how you could work out some of the blockier corners or bare areas.

 All Hands on Deck

 Some of the more common hardscapes are patios and low-lying decks.
-When planning for residential or commercial landscaping additions here, start by going out and sitting on your patio or deck and take note of where your gaze is naturally drawn.
+When planning for landscaping additions here, start by going out and sitting on your patio or deck and take note of where your gaze is naturally drawn.
 This should be the focal point of any landscaping work.
 Keep in mind that your entire yard will be viewed as one large presentation that does not end with the perimeter of your deck or patio structure.
-For this reason, it is important to hire a landscaping company Richmond to make sure one area flows into the next.
+For this reason, it is important to make sure one area flows into the next.
 This might mean planting colorful border trees and shrubberies all around the exterior of your yard as sort of a backdrop for your presentation.
 Larger plants such as crepe myrtles, Japanese red maples, redbuds, and dogwoods are wonderful choices that add a variety of color.
 Evergreens such as junipers and cypresses are also great picks that will provide year-round greenery and make excellent privacy borders.

 With the foundational vegetation in place, you can begin layering smaller plants in the foreground and around your hardscapes to relax the look of their rigid lines with lighter, airy foliage.
 Many herbs will help you achieve a delicate look around your ground-level deck or patio without a lot of maintenance.
 Look for dill, thyme, Russian sage, lavender and rosemary to provide soft texture (not to mention the added aromatic and culinary benefits!).
 Another trick to creating a relaxed atmosphere is to avoid a precise pattern in your plant groupings.
 Intermingling shorter flowering plants and grasses can give your bed a more natural look, and allowing the plants to fill in on their own will mean less weeding down the road.
 Consider the layout of your particular hardscape and what areas might especially benefit from landscaping.
 Turn the severe corners where a sidewalk meets a driveway into an eye-pleasing flower grouping with a fluid, curved border.
 “Try to use low-growing plants like mondo grass or liriope planted right at the edge of the walkway so it grows slightly over the edge.
 This guarantees a softer look,” says Mark Maslow, owner and president of Southern Landscaping.